Should you have any other questions, please contact our Admissions Registrar.

 How do I register my child for a place?

-All correspondence with regard to your application will go through the admissions portal.
 The first official step is to make an application.

 When submitting an application you will be required to pay the non-refundable registration fee.
 More information about our fees can be found on our website here.